vmeylan/machine_learning_for_finance/README.md

 Data analysis and fitting of models available in machine_learning_for_finance/notebooks/data_analysis

-To run the analysis independently of GitHub, use this [link](https://colab.research.google.com/drive/1GpoQFGftNHBXgzQrt0YsQXcoZqgUZlDW)
+To run the analysis independently of GitHub, use this Google Colab research [link](https://colab.research.google.com/drive/1GpoQFGftNHBXgzQrt0YsQXcoZqgUZlDW).